Table of Contents

 Dogs are curious creatures, and they love to explore.
 One of the things that they can be curious about is what’s growing in your garden.
 Some plants may be safe for your dog to eat, but others can be toxic.
 This article gives tips on preventing your dog from eating dangerous plants.

 - #1: Keep Your Garden Clear of Toxic Plants to Dogs.
-If you have any plants in your garden that are toxic to dogs, then make sure they are not accessible to your pet.
+If you have any plants in your garden that are toxic to dogs, ensure they are not accessible to your pet.
 You should also ensure they do not have any access to the compost pile or garbage cans, as these items may contain plant matter that is toxic to dogs.

 - #3: Keep Your Dog on a Leash when You are Walking – If your dog manages to slip out of the garden and into the flower bed, then you should keep him on a leash as this will make it difficult for him to eat any plants that he finds.

-How to know if my dog has eaten a poisonous plant?
+How do I know if my dog has eaten a poisonous plant?

 Knowing when your dog has eaten a toxic plant can be challenging.
 You might notice that they’re not acting like themselves or have trouble breathing, but more often than not, the tell-tale signs will be much more subtle.